-In honor of Veterans Day, we'd like to take the time to honor some of our own veterans.
-Here are some insights from Justin on being a veteran:
+In honor of Veterans Day, we’d like to take the time to highlight some of our own veterans.
+Here are some insights from Matt on being a veteran: